ANISE: Assembly-based Neural Implicit Surface rEconstruction: Related work

-\paragraph{Learning implicit functions for 3D shape reconstruction} Several approaches have proposed employing implicit functions (or coordinate-based architectures) to represent 3D shapes~\cite{occnet,imnet,deepsdf}.
-Those methods represent the surface of an object as the level-set of a function parametrized by a neural network.
-This function can be either seen as a binary classifier for occupied (or empty) regions of space~\cite{occnet,imnet} or a signed distance function (SDF)~\cite{deepsdf,disn}.
+\paragraph{Implicit function learning for 3D reconstruction} In recent years, several approaches have proposed employing implicit functions (or coordinate-based architectures) to represent 3D shapes~\cite{occnet,imnet,deepsdf}.
+These methods represent the surface of an object as the level-set of a function parametrized by a neural network.
+This function can be either seen as a binary classifier for occupied (or empty) regions of space~\cite{occnet,imnet} or a signed distance field (SDF)~\cite{deepsdf,disn}.
 Other techniques tried to improve the quality of the shapes represented by those functions through localized representations~\cite{convoccnet,deeplocalshapes,ldif,localgrid,disn,neuralparts,li2021d2im}.
 Similarly, other methods generate parameters of a fixed, previously defined implicit functions, either by predicting planes to generate convex polyhedra~\cite{bspnet,cvxnet}, directly estimating the weights of a smaller MLP~\cite{deepmetafunctionals} or a set of radial basis functions~\cite{sif}.
 Despite their quality, none of these models is designed to reason about meaningful shape parts; \eg a particular component will not always represent the full leg of a chair, or the top of a table, or an engine of an airplane, and so on.
-Our work aims to describe shapes as an assembly of implicit functions parametrized by neural networks, where every function is responsible for generating a meaningful part.
+Our work aims to describe shapes as an assembly of implicit functions parameterized by neural networks, where every function is responsible for generating a meaningful part.
 This allows users to perform part-aware shape operations, like editing specific elements and reconstructing shapes by assembling objects from pre-determined parts.

-\paragraph{Part-based shape modeling} The seminal work by Funkhouser \etal~\cite{modelingbyexample} employed user input for interactive segmentation and hand-crafted features for part exploration and shape composition.
-This synthesis-by-examples approach was later followed by techniques based on probabilistic models~\cite{componentsynthesis,probreasoning}, evolutionary techniques~\cite{fitdiverse}, among others.
-Lately, several datasets with part annotations~\cite{shapenet,partnet} have allowed the development of less constrained and more automatic approaches powered by deep neural architectures.
-A number of them are focused on generating solely structural information~\cite{3dprnn,genshapehandles,structurenet}.
+\paragraph{Assembly-based shape modeling} The seminal work by Funkhouser \etal~\cite{modelingbyexample} employed user input for interactive segmentation and hand-crafted features for part exploration and shape composition.
+This synthesis-by-examples approach was later followed by techniques based on probabilistic models~\cite{componentsynthesis,probreasoning,Chaudhuri:2013:ACC}, evolutionary techniques~\cite{fitdiverse}, 3D shape programs \cite{tian2018learning}, among others.